sadsfae/ansible-elk/README.md

      * This is also available on [Ansible Galaxy](https://galaxy.ansible.com/sadsfae/ansible-elk/)

 ## Requirements
-   - RHEL7 or CentOS7+ server with no modifications
+   - RHEL7 or CentOS7+ server/client with no modifications
-   - RHEL, Centos, Ubuntu/Debian clients
    - ELK/EFK server with at least 8G of memory (you can try with less but 5.x series is quite demanding - try 2.4 series if you have scarce resources).
      - Fedora 23 or higher needs to have ```yum python2 python2-dnf libselinux-python``` packages.
        * You can run this against Fedora clients prior to running Ansible ELK: